Create a Signal Flow

 Graphical user interface, application Description automatically generated

 8. Expand Basic and drag Gain audio object to the Signal Flow view.
-You can use any of the audio object, for example Gain audio object is used.
+You can use any of the audio object, for example, the Gain audio object is used.

 9. Select the Gain audio object and set # of channels parameter to 2.